RedisLabs/spark-redis/doc/dataframe.md

                .load()
 ```

 Another option is to let spark-redis automatically infer schema based on a random row.
-In this case all columns will have `StringType`.
+In this case all columns will have `String` type.
 Example:

 ```scala
     val df = spark.read